-Counter-Strike: Global Offensive or CS:GO is the latest title in the Counter-Strike series.
-The game was released in August 2012 but the series itself is more than two decades old.
+Counter-Strike: Global Offensive, also known as CS:GO, is one of the most popular titles in the Counter-Strike series.
+The game came out in August 2012 but the series itself is more than two decades old.

 CS:GO rounds last for around 2 minutes, so the action is fast-paced.
 When you win a round, you earn more money than when you lose.
 In turn, this allows you to buy better weapons and equipment.

 By default, the game offers you a knife and a pistol.
-But there’s a lot more that you can buy if you can afford it: kevlar, rifles, grenades, etc.
+But there’s a lot more that you can buy if you can afford it, like rifles and grenades.

 CS:GO is a highly tactical shooter and high-quality equipment is vital to winning a round.
 Competitive matches last for around 25 – 60 minutes.
 You can play a short match (best-of-16) or a long match (best-of-30).